 Since IT is dependent on many things we start in macro scale.
-We believe in a growing tendency to outsource, not only IT but as much other functions as possible.
+We believe there is a growing tendency to outsource, not only IT but as much other functions as possible.
 What is left is the brand and the industry of today is basically brand-driven.
 For the manufacturing industry we see a system of suppliers in several tiers.
 The automotive industry is a good example.
 Instead of yesterdays gigantic car factories we see today a set of suppliers which are supposed to design and deliver a specific module of the car according to certain specifications.
 What counts is the ability to deliver, both in time and in the desired quality.

-This is a step towards the network economy described by (Castells 1996; Castells 1997; Castells 1998).
+This is a step towards the network economy described by (Castells, 1996, Castells, 1997, Castells, 1998).

 The focus is on the business process, not on the single company.
-This requires a genuine new way of doing business, we see a need for trust, loyalty and sharing of value (Habermas 1984; Habermas 1988; Keen 2001).
+This requires a genuine new way of doing business, we see a need for trust, loyalty and sharing of value (Habermas, 1984, Habermas, 1988, Keen, 2001) instead of the usual benefit maximation.